Snow skiing to water skiing

 The Alaskan competition involves skiing on water and snow

-Competitors in the "Slush Cup" race down a snow mountain and then have to try and glide over a pool of water.
+Competitors in the "Slush Cup" race down a mountain and then have to try and glide over the pool of water.

 The annual competition is in its 42nd year and is held in the south of Alaska.